CrisSherban/bio-blocks/README.md

 </p>

 In many applications today, managing data generation and handling can be challenging when multiple entities are involved in a consortium, network, or project.
 In the biomedical context this is a pronounced problem.
-Maintaining a record of all data additions is crucial.
+Maintaining a record of all data transactions is crucial.
 Additionally, data generated for machine learning purposes must adhere to certain criteria and standards.
 To address these issues, this work proposes using a blockchain to provide a decentralized shared ledger and a deep learning model pretrained on a binary task to filter and verify data before it is added to a new block in the blockchain.
 This approach can be further